wurmlab/SBC361-programming-in-R/2021/practical0/index.md

 Play around with some of these operators in your own made-up logical expressions.
 Make sure you are comfortable assigning a logical value to a variable.

 We can create more sophisticated logical expressions using the "and" command and the "or" command.
-The "and" command is written `&` and called ampersand (keyboard shortcut Shift+7), while the "or" command is written `|` and called a vertical bar (keyboard shortcut Shift+\ on a standard Windows keyboard).
+The "and" command is written `&` and called ampersand (keyboard shortcut Shift+7), while the "or" command is written `|` and called a "pipe" or vertical bar (keyboard shortcut Shift+\ on a standard Windows keyboard).
 These "operators" can be placed between two or more logical expressions - exactly as you would do in a spoken sentence.
 For example, the expression

 ```R
 (x > 5) & (x <= 10)